Dethroning Moment: The Adventures of Jimmy Neutron: Boy Genius

 - MadMan400096: For one of the biggest, stupidest Idiot Balls in cartoon history, look no further than the episode "Stranded".
 While the opening can be considered a Wall Banger (an argument between Jimmy and Cindy whether the equator can be seen, even though most kids their age know that it's a theoretical point of reference), what did it for me was the ending, where they argue over their next problem: Cindy says that Australia is a continent, but Jimmy says it's not.
 What was that about Jimmy Neutron, Boy Genius again?

 - CJ Croen 1393: In The Movie, it was ten times worse when they have a debate about dinosaurs.
 First things first, Cindy's report is about how female dinosaurs are stronger than male dinosaurs.
-Ok so far, there is evidence of this being true.
+Ok so far, there is evidence of this being truenote .
 Then, she claims that the dinosaur skeleton she constructed is a Plesiosaurus.
 Barring the fact that Plesiosauruses aren't even dinosaurs to begin with, the... thing she constructed looks nothing like a Plesiosaurus.
-A Plesiosaurus is well known to have a barrel shaped body, flippers, a long neck, a small head, and are purely (or at least semi) aquatic sea creatures.
+A Plesiosaurus is well known to have a barrel shaped body, flippers, a long neck, a small head, and are purely aquatic sea creatures (or, in layman's terms, say the word "Plesiosaurus" and try not to picture the Loch Ness Monster—hint hint, it's impossible).
 This skeleton is more or less a Velociraptor with a Parasaurolophus crest.
 Jimmy responds by pointing out that the model is inaccurate... by telling the class that the crest belongs to a Megalosaurus.
 No such crest even remotely exists on Megalosaurus.
 This goes beyond Critical Research Failure, this is They Just Didn't Care to the highest... actually, no it goes beyond They Just Didn't Care too.
 Even a five-year-old knows what a Plesiosaurus looks like, and these kids are supposed to be ten-year-old geniuses.
 If a five-year-old could easily correct two "ten-year-old-geniuses," then these alleged "geniuses" must be incredibly pathetic.

 - Skarmory Silver: Speaking of paleontology, I give you "Sorry, Wrong Era."
 Wrong indeed on so many levels, but special mention goes to the goddamn Pteranodon.
 Pteranodons were neither scaly nor leathery-winged, they could not and did not pick up things with their feet, they did not fly anywhere inland, they did not live at the same time as T-Rex, they did not grow that big, and their babies were absolutely not the size of ten-year-old boys.
 Between this... atrocity and the shitload of Anachronism Stew throughout the episode (and mind you, this was supposed to be in the Cretaceous period), this has to be my inner paleontology nerd's least favorite episode of any Western cartoon (seriously, they should have hired a paleontologist as a consultant for the show in general).
 About the only mitigating factor, from my POV at least, was that they didn't consider throwing in a 300-foot-long, T-rex-gobbling Spinosaurus.